paduartesre/cvs-to-git/README.md

 Method 1

-Add URL new GitHub repo in you repo
+Add URL new GitHub repo in your repo!

 ```
 git remote add origin https://url/repositorio.git
 ```

-Send all reposirtoy with tags and branches
+Send all reposirtoy with tags and branches...

 ```
 git push origin –-all